-The Sunday roast has always been the meal a family looks forward to at the end of a busy week.
-I find this easy to prepare, universal meal is also easy for the cook preparing it.
+The Sunday dinner has often been the meal a family looks forward to at the end of a busy week.

 The Sunday Roast

-The Sunday roast should be a whole lotta rough cut, unpeeled, simple down-home kind of food that does all the work in the oven and not by the cook.
+The general rule of thumb, is that the Sunday roast should be a whole lotta rough cut, unpeeled, simple down-home kind of food that doesn’t require lots of prepping.

-As someone who loves to celebrate relationships over great food, I too would like to enjoy the time with family and friends and not spend hours over several days, in the kitchen.
+As someone who loves to celebrate relationships over great food, I too would like to enjoy the time with family and friends, not spending hours in the kitchen when family or friends want some ‘kick back’ time with me.

-Roasting everything in a huge roasting pot for me, is the woman’s version of grilling, for men (sometimes fire women too!).
+Roasting everything in a huge pot, for me, is my version of hubby’s option to cook on the grill.

-No matter if you’re cooking for a huge crowd, or just a few on a chilled winter afternoon, an easy prep of birds, and winter vegetables tossed with an array of delicious flavors in a roasting pan, is sure to satisfy the desire for comfort food and with only one pan to wash later!
+No matter if you’re cooking for a huge crowd, or just a few on a chilled winter afternoon, an easy prep of birds, and winter vegetables tossed into a pot with an array of delicious herbs and spices, is sure to satisfy everyone, and with only one pan to wash later!

 What Goes Into The Roasting Pot?

-Chicken.
-A couple of whole chickens are easy and certainly affordable.
-Other cuts of meat can work too with the same ingredients and cooking techniques here except the internal temperature; various other meats need different temps.
+Other cuts of meat can work also, with the same ingredients and cooking techniques, except the internal temperature will vary with other types of meats.

-I enjoy cooking with Fresh herbs, particularly oregano, have medicinal properties as well as lots of flavor.
+I enjoy cooking with Fresh herbs, particularly oregano, have medicinal properties, useful in the winter, as well as flavor.

-I’ve discovered that winter is often the season of colds and flu and so I keep several pots of oregano growing inside, and a small plot of dirt, outside.
+I’ve discovered that winter is often the season of colds and flu and so I keep several pots of oregano growing inside, as well as a small plot of dirt, outside.

 Onions add so much flavor to the drippings in the pan, which mean the gravy or soup broth will have lots of flavor.

-I like to scatter the rough chopped onions throughout the veggies and into the cavity of the chicken, the sweet juices of the onion will disperse throughout.
+Once rough chopped, the onions get scattered throughout the veggies and into the cavity of the chicken, the sweet juices of the onion will disperse throughout.

 Gotta Have Some Greens

-Brussels Sprouts.
-Since we definitely want greens in our Sunday Roast Brussels sprouts are the easiest veggie to toss into the roasting pan and have them ready when the meal is ready to be served.
+Since we definitely want greens in our Sunday roast, Brussels sprouts or broccoli are the easiest veggie to toss into the roasting pan and have them ready when the meal is ready to be served.

 Sunday Roast Becomes The Weekday Soup